Marriage in Hinduism

 The Hindu marriage (विवाह) is the most important of all the samskaras, the rites of passage described in the Dharmashastra texts.

 Variously defined, it is generally described to be a social institution for the establishment and regulation of a proper relationship between the sexes, as stated by Manu.
 Marriage is regarded to be a sacrament by Hindus, rather than a form of social contract, since they believe that all men and women are created to be parents, and practise dharma together, as ordained by the Vedas.

+View of the Maithil Vivah at Basuki Bihari.

 Aspects

 Conception

 The ideal conception of marriage that was laid down by the ancient Indians is one in which it is a ceremonial gift of a bride (Vadhū) by her father, or another appropriate family member, to a bride-groom (Vara), so that they may fulfil the purposes of human existence together.
 In such a conception, vivaha, which originally meant the wedding ceremony, but has to acquire the definition of marriage as a whole, is meant for procreation, and the establishment of a family (kutumba).
 After one's wedding, one is believed to have entered the second stage of life, the grihastha ashrama, performing the duties of a householder.